 How To Order Coffee In Valencia

-Use this guide to learn how to order your coffee in Valencia!
 With so many local takes on coffee in Spain the number of this addictive drink’s names in Spanish regions can be overwhelming.
-Enjoy all the coffee types like a pro!
+Use this guide to learn how to order your coffee in Valencia… And enjoy ordering all of the coffee types like a pro!

-For those who like it with a lot of milk there is café con leche.
-Your server will usually take the effort to warm up the milk before adding it to your café, in order to keep the drink warm.
+So for those who enjoy a milk foam, there is café con leche.
+Your server will usually make the effort to warm up the milk before adding it to your café.

 The names ending in “et” are in the Valencian language, so you know this coffee is especially loved by locals in Valencia.